495-Labs-Projects/Vue_Chore_Tracker/README.md

 	format.js
 	```

-	to the `create` action and add the corresponding create.js.erb file in the Chores view directory.
+	to the `create` action after each `format.html` line.
+Add the corresponding `create.js.erb file` in the Chores view directory since our controller will look for such `.js.erb` file upon formatting as javascript.

 	Now, we should have a working form for adding new Chores!